codatio/codat-docs/docs/usecases/bill-pay/bills.md

 #### Retrieve a list of suppliers

-You can get a [list of suppliers](/accounting-api#/operations/list-suppliers) using the accounting api
+You can get a [list of suppliers](/accounting-api#/operations/list-suppliers) using the Accounting API
 ```http request
 GET https://api.codat.io/companies/{companyId}/data/suppliers?page=1&pageSize=100
 ```